Yes, that’s a bold title, but this amazing essential oil truly has much to offer!

-You should always dilute Frankincense essential oil with an unscented carrier oil before applying it to your skin.
+Before applying it to your skin, you should always dilute Frankincense essential oil with an unscented carrier oil.
 This will help to reduce the risk of irritation and other side effects.
 There are many carrier oils that you can use, depending on your individual needs and preferences.
 Some popular options include Jojoba oil, Coconut oil, and Sweet Almond.

 How do you use Frankincense for ageing skin?

 Choose an unscented carrier oil that you will dilute the Frankincense oil in.
-This should be suitable for your skin types.
-Camellia Seed oil is a good choice as is Pomegranate Seed oil.
-You can also blend it with other essential oils such as Helichrysum to help repair sun damage.
+This should be suitable for your skin type.
+Camellia Seed oil is a good choice, as is Pomegranate Seed oil.
+You can also blend it with other essential oils, such as Helichrysum, to help repair sun damage.
 Citrus oils like Red Mandarin also boost the skin function and create an amazing aroma.

-To use, simply apply a few drops of the mixture to your clean face and massage in gently using upward strokes.
-This will help improve circulation and promote cell regeneration, both of which can help reduce the appearance of wrinkles over time.
+To use, apply a few drops of the mixture to your clean face and massage gently using upward strokes.
+This will help improve circulation and promote cell regeneration, which can help reduce the appearance of wrinkles over time.

-Otherwise, add the Frankincense essential oil to a cream, lotion or serum that you have made for yourself.
-The Purodem training modules will give you so many easy and amazingly effective formulations as part of your ongoing training.
+Otherwise, add the Frankincense essential oil to a cream, lotion, or serum you have made for yourself.

 What are the healing properties of Frankincense oil?

-It can be used to help improve skin tone and reduce wrinkles in mature skin.
+It can help improve skin tone and reduce wrinkles in mature skin.
 It is also effective in healing wounds and scars.
-Frankincense essential oil is a natural antiseptic and can be used to treat infections in an easier way than using prescription medications.
+Frankincense essential oil is a natural antiseptic and can be used to treat infections more easily than prescription medications.

 What is the best way to use Frankincense essential oil?

 There are many ways to use Frankincense essential oil.
-You can add a couple of drops to a diffuser or diffuser bracelet and enjoy the aroma throughout the day.
+You can add a few drops to a diffuser or bracelet and enjoy the aroma throughout the day.

 You can also add it to lotions or creams and apply it topically.
-You can make really effective serums and gels with it, and you can even include it in shower gels and bath bombs!
+You can make really effective serums and gels with it and even include it in shower gels and bath bombs!

-If you’re looking for a more natural way to reduce stress or anxiety, get some Frankincense essential oil.
+Get some Frankincense essential oil if you’re looking for a more natural way to reduce stress or anxiety.

 Is Frankincense a calming oil?

 It helps you to breathe deeper and slower.
 This automatically calms you down and relaxes your muscles.
 It is calming and helps get your mind in a relaxed state.
-The Frankincense benefits have been known about for centuries, and this is why churches use it so much in ritual services.
-A thurible is a small charcoal burner on chains that is swung around by the priest.
+The Frankincense benefits have been known for centuries, which is why churches use it so much in ritual services.
+A thurible is a small charcoal burner on chains that the priest swings around.
 The Frankincense resin slowly burns and produces a high-quality incense aroma.

 Can Frankincense be toxic?

 Any essential oil has the potential to be toxic – IF it is used carelessly.
-Keep your bottles away from young children and never use the oils internally.
-You will find some companies with poorly trained staff telling you this is safe, but their oils are usually so heavily diluted that there is no much potency left in them.
+Keep your bottles away from young children; never use the oils internally.
+You will find some companies with poorly trained staff telling you this is safe, but their oils are usually so heavily diluted that they have little potency.
 Of course, do not get essential oils into your eyes or in contact with sensitive mucous membranes.
-It’s a lot of common sense really as Frankincense oil has an excellent safety record.
+It’s a lot of common sense, as Frankincense oil has an excellent safety record.

-Frankincense essential oil has a wide range of therapeutic properties and positive health benefits.
+Frankincense essential oil has many therapeutic properties and positive health benefits.
 It can be used to help a variety of skin conditions, from dry and mature skin to acne-prone skin.
-Frankincense essential oil is phenomenal for promoting relaxation and easing stress.
-If you are looking for an essential oil with a multitude of uses as well as positive health benefits, Frankincense essential oil is a good choice to consider.
+It is phenomenal for promoting relaxation and easing stress.
+If you are looking for an essential oil with a multitude of uses as well as positive health benefits, give Frankincense a try!